 Before going into treatment, it’s essential to understand the type and stage of kidney disease you’re dealing with.
 Conditions like chronic kidney disease (CKD), kidney infections, or kidney stones require different approaches.

 Medications: Depending on the diagnosis, your healthcare provider may prescribe medications to manage symptoms, lower blood pressure, or control underlying conditions like diabetes.
+Just in case, you can click this about us page if you’re unsure where to order your medications.

 Dialysis: In advanced stages of CKD, dialysis may be necessary.
 Hemodialysis and peritoneal dialysis help filter waste and excess fluids from your blood, essentially doing the work your kidneys can’t.